MaskAnyone/MaskAnyoneProdInfrastructure/README.md

 ## Setup (Main Server)
+> If you want to run the latest version based on SAM2, replace `docker-compose-server.yml` with `docker-compose-server-gpu.yml` in all following commands.
+Please note that this version requires a modern and powerful Nvidia GPU.

 **Step 1: Open a terminal on your server.**
 This can, for example, be done via ssh.
 Make sure you have the necessary permissions to execute the following commands.